Convex-Dev/design/papers/convex-whitepaper.md

 Digital signatures ensure that Peers are only able to (validly) update the part of the overall Belief structure that represents their *own* proposals.
 This ensures that full cryptographic security is maintained throughout the operation of the consensus algorithm since nobody can impersonate a Peer.

 Malicious Peers could remove the Ordering of one or more other Peers from their Belief, perhaps in an attempt to censor transactions.
-However, this will not be an effective attack against the Network since the Ordering will also be relayed via other Peers, and will ultimately be merged into Consensus.
+However, this will not be an effective attack against the Network since the Ordering will also be relayed via other Peers and will ultimately be merged into Consensus.

 #### Stake-weighted voting